wlchin/pycdr/docs/installation.rst

     pip install enrichment_utils

-CDR-g does not require scanpy as a dependency but integrates well with a scanpy workflow.
-A scanpy installation is recommended for analysis.
+CDR-g does not require `scanpy <https://scanpy.readthedocs.io/>`_ as a dependency but integrates well with it.
+A `scanpy <https://scanpy.readthedocs.io/>`_ installation is therefore recommended for analysis.